andrewcbuensalida/typescript-node-project/README.md

       - `CMD-SHELL, curl -f http://localhost/healthCheck || exit 1`
   - Create a service (in cluster section) with application load balancer.
 Select task family from previous step.
 This will run a cloudformation stack.

+## Create a Postgres RDS database
+  - Choose Standards create so you can set Public access to yes.
+Easy create sets it to no but says you could change it afterwards.
+This is not true.
+  - Choose Aurora Postgres compatible
+  - Choose a username.
+  - Choose a password.
+  - Choose Serverless in Instance configuration
+  - Choose Public Access Yes
+  - In additional options, choose an initial database name
+  - After creation, it takes a few minutes.
+Copy the URL for the writer instance.
+  - Go to pdadmin and use these credentials to connect

 ## TODO
 - get rid of 'not secure' next to url.
 - backend in elastic beanstalk